 Baylis is a philosopher whose innovative work in bioethics, at the intersection of policy and practice, has stretched the boundaries of the field.
 Her work challenges us to think broadly and deeply about the direction of health, science and biotechnology.
 It aims to move the limits of mainstream bioethics and develop more effective ways to understand and tackle public policy challenges.

 A public intellectual for the modern age, Baylis brings her ethical sensibility, theory and common sense, to a wide range of public issues.
-Her current research focuses on human genome modification, assisted human reproduction, research involving women, and COVID-19.
+Her current research focuses on human genome modification, assisted human reproduction, research involving women and the responsible stewardship of science.

 Baylis is the author of Altered Inheritance: CRISPR and the Ethics of Human Genome Editing.
-She is a member of the Governing Board of the International Science Council, a member of the Planning Committee for the Third International Summit on Human Genome Editing , and a recent member of the WHO Working Group on Principles of the Global Guidance Framework for the Responsible Use of the Life Sciences.
+She is a member of the Governing Board of the International Science Council (2021-2024) and Vice-Chair of its Committee for Freedom and Responsibility in Science.
+She was a member of the WHO Working Group on Principles of the Global Guidance Framework for the Responsible Use of the Life Sciences.
+She is a member of the Bulletin of the Atomic Scientists Working Group on Creating the Framework for Tomorrow’s Pathogen Research.